Andrei-Straut/gaps/README.md

 What are the limits?
 --------------
 Starting from around 100 nodes / 1000 edges, it becomes a bit sluggish client-side due to graph rendering issues.
-However, if installed and run client-side (there's a runnable Main class with examples), it performs well even for very large graphs (100k nodes, 1M edges).
+However, if installed and run client-side (web interface is just a wrapper, websocket service means you can use GAPS simply as an API), it performs well even for very large graphs (100k nodes, 1M edges).

 What are the future plans?
 --------------